nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Marking a task as undone: `undone task`

-Marks a task as undone, specified via its index on the displayed list.
+Marks a task as undone, specified via its index in the task list.

-- Index must be a valid integer.
-Users may use the list tasks command to find the indexes of their tasks.
+- The task index must be a non-zero positive integer, and have a corresponding task indicated with `#` in the task list.

 Format: `undone task <task index>`